Abhishekwagh20/meme-universe/README.md

 3. Under "Source", select "GitHub Actions"
 4. The site will be automatically deployed when you push changes to the main branch

-### Custom Domain (Optional)
-To use a custom domain:

-1. Go to your repository's Settings > Pages
-2. Under "Custom domain", enter your domain
-3. Add these DNS records at your domain provider:
-   - Type: A
-   - Name: @
-   - Value: 185.199.108.153
-   - Value: 185.199.109.153
-   - Value: 185.199.110.153
-   - Value: 185.199.111.153

-   For www subdomain:
-   - Type: CNAME
-   - Name: www
-   - Value: YOUR_USERNAME.github.io

-4. Wait for DNS to propagate (can take up to 24 hours)

 ## Local Development
 1. Clone the repository